wesleywerner/eureka-docs/source/user-interface/index.rst

 * Choose the Mode as 3D View
 * Enter Params as `1`
 * Click OK
+* Optionally, delete the "MOUSE3 / sector / Merge" binding`

 **Adjust light levels with the mouse scroll wheel**

-This setting allows you to adjust the light level of the selected Sector by holding shift and scrolling the mouse wheel.
+This binding allows you to adjust the light level of selected Sectors in the 2D view, by holding :kbd:`shift` and scrolling the mouse wheel:

 * Open Preference, Keys tab, click the Add button
 * Click the Rebind button, hold shift and scroll the mouse wheel Up